richard-costa/richard-costa.github.io/README.md

 - **Technical-note defaults:** `notes/_metadata.yml`
 - **Post defaults:** `posts/_metadata.yaml`

-The theme uses one SCSS file instead of a Bootswatch theme plus override files.
-Its small token section controls the visual system; `$accent` controls the site's blue accent.

 ## Notes and Obsidian

 The canonical note files live inside `notes/`.
-Open that directory as an Obsidian vault if you want to edit the same files in Obsidian.
+Open that directory as an Obsidian vault to edit the same files Quarto renders.

+Local Obsidian settings in `notes/.obsidian/` are ignored by Git.
 There are no external include paths or duplicated note sources.
-The local `notes/.obsidian/` directory is ignored by Git.

 ## Equations and cross-references